 Idries Shah’s collections of Eastern oral and written literature have established the Sufi teaching-story as an educational instrument.
 The original version of this story was told by the 13th-century Sufi poet Jalaluddin Rumi.

 Ingrid Rodriguez has illustrated this tale, bringing the animals to life with warmth and humor.
 Her illustrations are full of incidental and small details that make her style distinctive.

-Selected by Michigan Department of Education as part of their statewide R.E.A.D.Y.
-(Read, Educate and Develop Youth), program designed to make sure children have the necessary pre-reading skills (language, vocabulary, alphabet) by the time they enter school.
+Selected by the Michigan Department of Education (U.S.) as part of its statewide R.E.A.D.Y.
+(Read, Educate and Develop Youth) program designed to make sure children have the necessary prereading skills (language, vocabulary, alphabet) by the time they enter school.

 Available from Amazon in hardback, paperback and Kindle.
 Also available from the Apple iBooks Store.